Hababa (slave)

-Hababah was a slave, brought to the harem of the Caliph Yazid II as a concubine.
+Hababah was a slave, brought to the Umayyad harem of the Caliph Yazid II as a concubine.
+She was a non-Arab slave, trained in one of the schools for qiyan or singing girl in Medina.
+Yazid II noticed her during a visit to Hijaz, and his wife Sada bought Hababah as a gift for him for a price of 4,000 dinars.

 She entertained him as a singer and a poet.
 Yazid became so much in love with her that he was described as hypnotized by her singing and poetry.